minershive/hiveon-kb/hiveon-asic-firmware/S17-S17 Pro/s17installation.md

 ---

 ### Important Notes
-There is no universal manual, for S17, S17 Pro, S17E and S17+ there are 3 versions of stock firmware.
-Therefore, every particular case has its own manual on the custom firmware installation.
-We will cover all of them.
+There are three ways to install Hiveon ASIC firmware for S17, S17 Pro, S17+ and S17E — everything depends on the stock firmware release date.
+We will cover all the options, so you will be able to install Hiveon ASIC firmware quickly and easily.

 Please note, that all the manual steps which involve using BTC_TOOLS can be done via ASIC’s web interface (BTC_TOOLS is usually used for a large number of devices).